Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 Time-Sensitive Documents

 - Police or background certificates from a foreign authority should be apostilled and recent.
-Many applicants order them once the file is otherwise complete to avoid expiry.

 Processing Time and Costs